jessexoc/docker-compose-buildkite-plugin/README.md

 #### `quiet-pull` (run only, boolean)

-Start up dependencies with `--quiet-pull` to prevent even more logs during that portion of the execution.
+When pulling dependencies use `--quiet`, or when starting up dependencies use `--quiet-pull` to prevent even more logs during that portion of the execution.

 The default is `false`.